GoodSync Connect Manual

 RequestAuthentication = Yes

-Request Authentication (Basic or Digest) on all transactions, user credentials are stored in users.tix file.
+Request Authentication (Basic or Digest) on all transactions, user credentials are stored in the users.tix file.

 OfferBasic = No